adnrbp/GrupalCar-API/README.md

   - [X] only loged users can list public pools and its private pools
   - [X] add new pools and establish admin membership
   - [X] pool creation with optional definition of members limit
+  - [X] only admins can edit a pool, and not even the pool admin can delete a pool
+  - [ ] only users can see their own data and pools
+  - [ ] users can edit their own profile, includes profile picture
+  - [ ] list member of a pool, and update member status
+  - [ ] invite users to pools

   (Should)
   - [ ] Ask for public pools via chatbot
+  - [ ] Pools are disabled when all members leave the pool
+  - [ ] Next pool admin is assigned by membership seniority

   (Nice)
   - [ ] show a map of near pools